Arthur P. Gorman: U.S. Senator

 In 1880, the Maryland legislature elected Gorman to the United States Senate, where he soon became a leader of the Bourbon Democrats.
 The New York Times reported that the previous legislative election was influenced by large groups of "ward rounders" who shot and wounded black Republican voters at the Howard County polls.

 In 1884 Gorman became chairman of the National Democratic Committee and served as campaign manager for Democratic presidential candidate Grover Cleveland.
 Cleveland faced Republican candidate James Blaine in the election.
-Both men had character issues and the campaign was an extremely negative and close one.
+The campaign was an extremely negative and close one.
 Blaine actively courted the Irish Catholic vote and he publicized that his mother was Catholic.
 On Wednesday October 29, Blaine attended a meeting with Protestant clergymen in New York City.
 At the meeting, Rev. Samuel D. Burchard made an introductory speech in which he denounced the Democratic Party as the party of "rum, Romanism and rebellion".
 The fatigued Blaine did not hear the comment and when he spoke, he failed to correct this attack on Catholicism.
 Gorman, who was operating from Democratic headquarters in New York, had sent a stenographic reporter to cover the meeting.
 After learning what Burchard had said, Gorman immediately recognized the importance of the "rum, Romanism and rebellion" comment and went to work.
 Within hours cities with large Catholic populations were blanketed with posters and handbills with the letters "R.R.R." on them and dispatches were sent to newspapers across the country.
 Blaine tried to make a disclaimer, but the damage was done.
 The November 4 election was determined by New York, which Cleveland won by only 1,149 votes (0.1% of the total vote).
 Gorman's handling of the Cleveland campaign, including the "rum, Romanism and rebellion" comment, was widely recognized as the decisive factor in securing Cleveland's victory.

 He served as the Democratic caucus chairman from 1890 to 1898.
 He chaired the Committee on Printing (53rd Congress) and served on the Committee on Private Land Claims (55th Congress).

 He played a major role in financial and tariff legislation, especially the Wilson-Gorman Tariff of 1894, which successfully lowered tariffs in response to the McKinley Act of 1890, but thwarted President Cleveland's effort at completely or nearly free trade.

 Gorman was reelected twice more in 1886 and 1892 but was defeated for re-election in 1898, losing to Louis E. McComas.
 After his defeat, Gorman campaigned for Maryland's other U.S. Senate seat and was elected again by the Legislature in 1902.
 He was again appointed as the Democratic Caucus Chairman, which he held from 1903 to 1906.
 Gorman was briefly a candidate for U.S. president in 1892 and 1904.